 China and the making of modern international law

-Until quite recently, the role of Chinese and other non-Western actors has been systematically erased from the historical memory of international law.
-Paradoxically, this Euro- and Anglocentric bias is reinforced by postcolonial and other critical approaches, which often depict international law as little more than a political instrument in the hands of powerful Western states.
-By contrast, the fact that key norms and institutions anchoring the contemporary international order were shaped by the interventions of non-Western jurists and diplomats has long been neglected.
+Until recently, the role of Chinese and other non-Western actors has been systematically erased from the historical memory of international law.
+Paradoxically, this Euro- and Anglocentric bias is often reinforced by postcolonial and other critical approaches, which tend to portray international law as little more than a political instrument wielded by powerful Western states.
+In contrast, the significant role that non-Western jurists and diplomats played in shaping key norms and institutions of the contemporary international order has long been overlooked.

-Situated at the intersection of legal and intellectual history, my current book project seeks to fill this gap.
-Making use of extensive archival research across three continents, it questions prevailing narratives of the country’s past encounter with the Western-dominated global order.
-My research finds that Chinese actors shaped the institutional and normative structure of contemporary international relations in crucial, albeit often surprising ways.
-Whether it be the outlawry of states’ right to wage war or the progressive codification of international law, republican Chinese elites were animated by a widespread, and historically unprecedented ethos of “legal internationalism.”
+Situated at the intersection of legal and intellectual history, my current book project seeks to address this gap.
+Drawing on extensive archival research across three continents, it challenges prevailing narratives of China’s encounter with the Western-dominated global order.
+My research reveals that Chinese actors played a crucial—if often surprising—role in shaping the institutional and normative foundations of modern international relations.
+From the outlawing of war as sovereign prerogative to the progressive codification of international law, Republican-era Chinese elites were driven by an unprecedented ethos of legal internationalism.

-My book will trace the rise and decline of this internationalist agenda through the tumultuous first half of Chinas twentieth century.
-In so doing, it contributes to a better understanding of the appeal, limitations, and self-contradictions of international law.
-At the same time, it suggests that the forgotten story of China’s internationalists demands a reinterpretation of many core themes in Chinese history, be it imperialism, revolution, or the “unequal treaties.”
+My book traces the rise and decline of this internationalist agenda through the tumultuous first half of the twentieth century.
+In doing so, it offers new insights into the appeal, limitations, and contradictions of international law.
+At the same time, it argues that the forgotten story of China’s internationalists calls for a reinterpretation of central themes in Chinese history, including imperialism, revolution, and the “unequal treaties.”

 Above: Chinese jurists Wang Chonghui (王寵惠) and Zhou Zechun (周澤春) at the University of Berlin [Source: Reclam Weltrundschau, Heft 14, 30 December 1909, page 624].